Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Our Try-On Method

 \subsection{TryOn Parse Estimator}

-Our TryOn Parse Estimator is inspired by ADGAN~\cite{men2020controllable}, which uses a pose-guided StyleGAN-like architecture~\cite{karras2019stylegan} with different style codes encoding person appearance and garments.
-Although ADGAN codes tend to lose garment details, they work well for capturing shape.

-The architecture of our parse estimator is shown in Fig.~\ref{fig:tryon_parse_estimator}.
-We encode the target DensePose into a $16\times16$ feature map by a trainable encoder, and set it as the initial feature map of the StyleGAN.
-The style code $z$ is taken from the input person, with the block corresponding to the try-on garment type replaced by the encoding of the new garment.
-No noise is injected, and this StyleGAN-based architecture is trained discriminatively.
+Our try-on parse estimator has a StyleGAN architecture as shown in Fig.~\ref{fig:submodule}-left.
+The initial feature map of the StyleGAN $\mathbf{G}$ is the DensePose of the input person downsampled to $16\times16$ by an encoder $\mathbf{E}_{dp}$.
+The style code $z$ is a concatenation of four segment style codes $\{z^{top}, z^{hair}, z^{pants}, z^{skirt}\}$, encoded from the input person's outfits.
+Each segment $i \in \{top, hair, pants, skirt\}$ will be encoded by a segment encoder $\mathbf{E}_{seg}$ as $z^i = \mathbf{E}(I \odot M^i)$ where the mask $M_i$ of the segment $i$ is from the human parse $M$.
+At inference time, the top segment will come from the garment image for trying on, and the rest will come from the person input, so we predict the human parse as

-In more detail, the style code $z$ is a concatenation of four segment style codes $\{z^{top}, z^{hair}, z^{pants}, z^{skirt}\}$.
-These are the ADGAN segment types with background and skin regions (face, arms, legs) excluded.
-If we were to encode skin regions, the predicted garment shape, especially sleeve length, would be unduly biased by the shape of the initially visible skin regions.
+The skin regions (face, arms, legs) are excluded from $z$ to avoid the unduly bias leaked by the shape of the initially visible skin regions.
 For example, if the original garment of the person has long sleeves, the arm segment will only have hands, which leaks information about the sleeves.
 Even if the top segment is swapped with a new one with short sleeves, the model will still be biased by the hand segment to predict a long-sleeve garment.
-Same as in ADGAN, dresses are considered to be the same as tops here.